Phenomenology of a Kinetic Higgs Portal: Relevance for early universe physics

 \subsection{Dark matter relic abundance and direct detection}

 Understanding the $\mathbb{Z}_2$-odd scalar as a minimal solution to the WIMP miracle is experimentally challenged.
 The generic finding of the standard singlet scenario is that the concordance of dark matter relic abundance $\Omega_{\text{DM}}h^2\simeq 0.12$ and direct detection exclusion leads to a substantial tension.
 If the hidden sector is less minimal and contains additional fields, this tension can be reduced.
 Nonetheless, to gauge the compatibility of the discussed scenario with these data, we will assume here that $S$ is indeed stable and the only relevant state for direct detection and relic abundance computations.
 Similar to extending the parameter space via the kinetic interactions $\sim\eta_{KS}$ into the regime $m_S \leq m_H/2$, we can then also revisit the implications for astrophysics.
 We employ {\tt{micrOMEGAs}}~\cite{Alguero:2023zol} to identify regions of the $(m_S,\eta_S,\eta_{KS})$ parameter space where the correct DM relic abundance is reproduced whilst no direct detection constraints can be obtained.
-In this region $m_S\lesssim m_H/2$, we find that a benchmark choice
+In this region $m_S\lesssim m_H/2$, we find that a choice

 is consistent with experimental observations and can approximate the astrophysical data within 10\%.
 Viewed against our previous discussion of Sec.~\ref{sec:cosm1}, it is clear that this region is not compatible with the simultaneous requirement of an SFOEWPT.
 The viable region in parameter space for $m_S\lesssim m_H/2$ is small and well-represented by this point.
-The coupling deviations for this parameter point will also be observable at a future Higgs factory~\cite{Selvaggi:2025kmd}; the invisible branching ratio exceeds the (representative) 0.31\% accuracy obtainable for Higgs production at a lepton collider.\footnote{As part of the renormalisation programme detailed in the previous section, we have checked that the RGE flow does not significantly change the correlation between measurements at the involved different energy scales.}
+The coupling deviations for this parameter point will also be observable at a future Higgs factory~\cite{Selvaggi:2025kmd}; the invisible branching ratio exceeds the (representative) 0.31\% accuracy obtainable for Higgs production at a lepton collider.\footnote{As part of the renormalisation programme detailed in the previous section, we have checked that the RGE flow does not significantly change the correlation between measurements at the involved different energy scales.} Turning to regions $2m_S> m_H$, around the threshold region, much bigger $\eta_{KS}$ are allowed, reaching $|\eta_{KS}|\simeq 4.5$ around 70~GeV; relic abundance and direct detection results are reproduced by $\eta_{S}\simeq 0.04$.
+The associated coupling deviations are, however, below the indirect sensitivity that can be established at present and the next generation of precision colliders, such as FCC-ee.